 You celebrate Halloween and Rugby 7’s like how you celebrate Christmas (where ever you are from).

 Streets of Lan Kwai Fong are cordoned close to keep order in the driveway and not to create obstructive traffic.
 But still, Halloween in Hong Kong surprises everybody every year.
 With so many attendees all over the world, innovative costumes that people get into, also, how gays could block roads to give way for their catwalk.
 All sorts of fun.

 On the other hand, HK Rugby 7’s in addition to all the horse races Hong Kong holds, it’s a reason to go for more than 1 pint of beer.
 We know how it escalates from there.

 So if you have lived in Hong Kong that long, you’d know how people could get crazy with Hong Kong Rugby 7’s, the horse races and the Halloween.
 Whether it’s because of the opportunity to dress up or the booze, it had become a tradition.

 You understand the importance and power of the Octopus card.

 When you go home to your country, you will somehow wish that it has the same card that you can utilize as much as you do your Octopus Card.

-It pays for the transportation (MTR, buses, light rail), can be used in the convenience store, and is the one thing you need to go ice skate in Hong Kong.
-It is actually honored as a purchasing tool in a lot of establishments which enables almost everybody to go cashless.
+It pays for transportation (MTR, buses, light rail), can be used in the convenience store, and is the one thing you need to go ice skate in Hong Kong.
+It is honored as a purchasing tool in a lot of establishments which enables almost everybody to go cashless.